Rules of origin for imported and exported goods

-European Community Certificates of Origin (non-preferential origin) are issued by local Chambers of Commerce which are authorised by BIS on recommendation by the British Chambers of Commerce (BCC).
+European Union Certificates of Origin (non-preferential origin) are issued by local Chambers of Commerce which are authorised by DIT on recommendation by the British Chambers of Commerce (BCC).
 This service is available to all businesses in the UK.
 Exporters can also apply online for an e-Cert (an electronic Certificate of Origin) through the BCC website.

 HMRC regularly monitors goods that are being imported or exported under preference.